Blog

 1. Detection

 • Antigen Presenting Cells.
-B cells belong to a group of cells known as antigen presenting cells.[29]
-An antigen is a fancy word for a foreign threatening protein.
+B cells belong to a group of cells known as antigen-presenting cells.[29]
+An antigen is another word for a foreign, threatening protein.
 When the innate immune system picks up foreign material, it usually delivers it to a B cell.
-When a B cell recognizes a threat, it changes form and starts to make antibodies for that antigen which counteract the threat.
+When a B cell recognizes a threat, it changes form and starts to make antibodies for that antigen, which counteracts the threat.

 • Systemic Patrol.
-B cells and T cells patrol the lymphatics system and the blood stream for threats.
+B cells and T cells patrol the lymphatic system and the bloodstream for threats.
 These two systems connect the entire body, also allowing easy access to the innate immune system of any bodily compartment.
 When an antigen is recognized as threatening, a primary adaptive response is initiated.

 2. Adaptive Immune Cell Maturation and Memory